Brendon Theron: ‘We are prepared to thump SuperSport United’

 The Team of Choice will host Matsatsantsa-A-Pitori at the Harry Gwala Stadium on Wednesday night in what Theron has described to be an exclusive contest

-Maritzburg’s primary aim this season is to avoid relegation from the top-flight, and they are also eyeing domestic trophies as they try to carve a niche for themselves in the South African football space as the side from Pietermaritzburg, north of Durban has not had much success in the league and in cup competitions recently.
+Maritzburg’s primary aim this season is to avoid relegation from the top-flight, and they are also eyeing domestic trophies as they try to make a name for themselves in the South African football as the side from Pietermaritzburg, north of Durban has not had much success in the league and in cup competitions recently.

 Coach Ernst Middendorp will have to dig deep in his bid to feature in the CAF Confederation Cup next season, and as an astute coach, he is known to have the acumen to help his side reach the finals of the Nedbank Cup, in order to qualify for the second most elite African inter-club competition.